CRMPickers logoCRMPickers

 Microsoft Dynamics 365

-Familiar for Microsoft users, but still enterprise-oriented
+Familiar to Microsoft users, but needs CRM governance

 NetSuite CRM